Fedora: Women and fedoras

 In the 1880s, long before the fedora became popular for men, French stage actress Sarah Bernhardt popularized the fedora for a female wearer.

-The word Fédora is the name of a play by the French author Victorien Sardou, where Bernhardt played Princess Fédora Romazoff.
+In the play Fédora by the French author Victorien Sardou, Bernhardt played Princess Fédora Romazoff.
 It soon became a common fashion accessory for many women, particularly among activists campaigning for gender equality during the late nineteenth century.
 The fedora was eventually adopted as a defining symbol of the women's rights movement.

-Fedoras continue to be worn by women, however, not quite to the same extent as in the early twentieth century.
+Fedoras continue to be worn by women, but not quite to the same extent as in the early twentieth century.
 Women's fedoras vary in form, texture, and color.
 In addition, these fedoras come in almost every color from basic black to bright red and even in the occasional animal print.
 Along with men's felt hats, women's fedoras were described as making a comeback in an article about 2007 fashion trends.
 Baseball caps, which had been the staple of headwear, were experiencing a decline in popularity amidst this "fedora renaissance".